abn/forge-maven-plugin/README.md

     version.forge

-is a maven property with the desired forge version (2.0.0.Alpha1 for example)
+is a maven property with the desired forge version (E.g. 2.0.0.Alpha2)

 ## Get the code